 There are different rules often known as ‘special rules’ that enable people who are terminally ill to make a DLA claim and receive a decision more quickly than usual.
 Under these rules someone is considered to be terminally ill if they have a progressive disease and their death can ‘reasonably be expected’ within the next 6 months.

 A special rules claim can be made by calling the usual DLA helpline number on 0345 712 3456.
-The person you care for will need to get a DS1500 medical report from the GP, hospital consultant or Macmillan nurse.
+You will need to get a DS1500 medical report from the GP, hospital consultant or Macmillan nurse.
 This can be sent to the DWP by you or the person completing the form.
-The claim should be fast tracked and the person you care for will get an award of the highest rate of the care component but will only receive the mobility component if the relevant disability conditions are met.
+The claim should be fast tracked and your child will get an award of the highest rate of the care component but will only receive the mobility component if the relevant disability conditions are met.

 There is more about claiming DLA for someone who is terminally ill on the Citizens Advice Bureau’s website.